 accept, or swear to, copies of signed wage claims with nonoriginal signatures.

-Boards also must ensure that Workforce Solutions Office staff:
+TWC and Boards also must ensure that Workforce Solutions Office staff:

-distribute the most recent Payday Wage Claim form;
+distributes the most recent Payday Wage Claim form;

-are aware of current wage claim process procedures; and
+is aware of current wage claim process procedures; and

-instruct individuals to direct any questions to TWC’s Wage and Hour department at (800) 832-9243 or (512) 475-2670.
+instructs individuals to direct any questions to TWC’s Wage and Hour department at (800) 832-9243 or (512) 475-2670.

 D-601: Texas Payday Wage Claim Appeals

-Boards must be aware of the following circumstances that involve Workforce Solutions Office staff in the Payday Wage Claim appeals process:
+TWC and Boards must be aware of the following circumstances that involve Workforce Solutions Office staff in the Payday Wage Claim appeals process:

-A claimant or an employer requests the use of Workforce Solutions Office resources to submit an appeal without staff assistance (self-service appeal).
+A claimant or an employer request the use of Workforce Solutions Office resources to submit an appeal without staff assistance (self-service appeal).

 An appealing party requests use of Workforce Solutions Office resources to participate in a TWC hearing.